shortstheory/shortstheory.github.io/_posts/2018-08-17-introducing-apstreamline.md

 -
 Camera settings **configurable** through the **APWeb GUI**

-I'm chuffed to say that this has not only met the requirements for the GSoC project but has also covered the stretch goals I had outlined in my proposal!
+I\'m chuffed to say that this has not only met the requirements for the GSoC project but has also covered the stretch goals I had outlined in my proposal!

 Streaming video from robots is an interesting problem.
 There are several different use cases – you might be a marine biologist with a snazzy [BlueROV](https://www.bluerobotics.com/store/rov/bluerov2/) equipped with several cameras or a UAV enthusiast with the itch of flying FPV.
 APStreamline caters to these and several other use cases.